DMarby/picsum-photos/README.md

 This will start a server accessible on `localhost:8080`, with debug logging enabled.
 For other options/backends, see `go run . -h`.

-Information on how to set up the postgres backend can be found [here](#database-migrations).
-Instructions on how to add pictures to the postgres/spaces backends are available [below](#3-adding-pictures).
+Instructions on how to add pictures to the postgres/spaces backends are available [below](#4-adding-pictures).

 ### Creating new database migrations
 In order to create new database migrations if you need to modify the database structure, run: